-After you have received long-term disability benefits for 24 months, you are considered totally disabled if you remain under the appropriate care and treatment of a licensed practicing physician and you are unable to work at any job for which you might be qualified, based on your education, training, and experience.
+After you have received long-term disability benefits for 24 months, you are considered Totally Disabled if you remain under the Appropriate Care and Treatment of a licensed practicing Physician and you are unable to work at any job for which you might be qualified, based on your education, training, and experience.

-You may be eligible for severance pay after receiving long-term disability benefits for 24 months.
-Severance pay benefits are calculated based on your last day worked.
+You may be eligible for layoff allowance pay after receiving long-term disability benefits for 24 months.
 See the collective bargaining agreement for details.